IsaacFigNewton/Automated-NSM-Ontology-Generation/NSM Ontology Construction/Ontology-Edge-Representation.md

 #Relevance/Very_high

-Represent Learned association edges as qualifier vectors with a limited basis
+Represent Learned association edges as qualifier vectors with a limited basis Edges should have meaningful inversions
+Positional encoding information contained in edge weights
 ## Primitives to use as a basis

+#### Affective Meaning:
+- Osgood, C. E., G. J. Suci, and P. H. Tannenbaum.
+1957.
+The Measurement of Meaning.
+University of Illinois Press
+	- valence: the pleasantness of the stimulus
+	- arousal: the intensity of emotion provoked by the stimulus
+	- dominance: the degree of control exerted by the stimulus

 #### Quantity:
 - **Intensifier, Augmentor**
 	- very